How Reverse Osmosis Water Filtration Works

 The micron rating tells us the average size of the openings in a filter.
 The higher the micron rating, the larger the substance that can pass through the filter.

-Micron is defined as one-millionth of a meter and is a popular unit of measurement in tech and science fields.
-RO systems remove contaminants that are bigger than .001 microns.
-Carbon filters remove contaminants bigger than .5 microns.
+A micron is defined as one-millionth of a meter and is a popular unit of measurement in tech and science fields.
+Microns are so tiny that the naked eye cannot see an object unless it’s at least 40 microns (a human hair, for example, is typically 70-80 microns).
+RO systems reduce contaminants as small as .001 microns.
+Carbon filters reduce contaminants as small as .5 microns.

 What Do RO Filters Remove?

-RO filters remove a number of contaminants that cannot be seen with the naked eye.
-The following is what’s removed when passed through the reverse osmosis filtration process:
+RO filters reduce a number of contaminants that can and cannot be seen with the naked eye.
+The following is what’s reduced when passed through the reverse osmosis filtration process:

 - Sediment (Dirt, Sand, Silt, etc.)